litalbarkai/open-redatam/README.md

 ## About

-The REDATAM Converter is an open source software for extracting raw information from REDATAM databases.
+Open Redatam is an open source software for extracting raw information from REDATAM databases.

 For a given census, such as the [Chilean Census 2017](https://redatam.org/cdr/descargas/censos/poblacion/CP2017CHL.zip), run the following command: